 * Ask them at some point during the interview to explain something to you.
 This will showcase either a helpful or impatient nature.
 It will also show you what technique they use to explain things to people, something they will have to do regularly with new clients.

 * Questions you could consider asking during the interview include, “Tell me about a difficult situation you had to face with a client and how you turned it into something positive”, “How do you research prospects?” or “What steps do you take to build a relationship with a customer?”

 * Try to ask a few non-traditional questions so as to keep the candidate on their toes.
 If you throw a few curve balls at them, you will be able to see how they handle situations where they need to improvise or change their course unexpectedly.

 * Remember to also sell yourself during the interview.
 Yes, you are the one looking for a good sales rep to add to your team but the candidate is also thinking about whether they feel comfortable to join your company.
-A great sales candidate can easily slip through your fingers without you even realizing simply because they don’t feel like you’re a good fit for them.
+A great sales candidate can easily slip through your fingers without you even realising simply because they don’t feel like you’re a good fit for them.
 Good sales reps are in demand and more likely to be picky about whether to accept an offer or not.